Lingopie Review (2026): Is It Worth It to Learn Japanese?

 Cons:

 ❌ The dictionary could be improved.
-It gives a single word translation with no additional explanations, for example 俺 (ore) is simply translated as ‘I’ with no mention of the nuances of different ways to say ‘I’ in Japanese.
+It often gives overly simple translations with no additional explanations.
+For example 俺 (ore) is simply translated as ‘I’ with no mention of the nuances of different ways to say ‘I’ in Japanese (although the new ‘explain sentence’ feature goes some way to counteract that).

 ❌ Not a complete course.
-Lingopie can help you improve your comprehension and vocabulary but it will not teach you grammar, speaking, writing etc. It can be a great way to supplement your learning when combined with a comprehensive textbook such as Genki, but you won’t get fluent studying with Lingopie alone.
+Lingopie can help you improve your comprehension and vocabulary but it will not teach you grammar, speaking, writing etc. It can be a great way to supplement your learning when combined with a comprehensive textbook or full language course.
+But you won’t get fluent studying with Lingopie alone.

 Lingopie vs FluentU